Marv Albert: TNT

 Albert continued to be the lead play-by-play announcer for NBA games on TNT, a position he assumed in 1999.
 Indeed, TNT had become his primary commitment ever since his longtime employer NBC lost the NBA broadcasting rights in 2002 to ABC and ESPN, which may have played a role in his departure from the Knicks' broadcast booth.
 The Knicks reportedly wanted Albert to accept a salary commensurate with his reduced Knicks schedule but also weren't happy about Albert making what Knicks management felt were overly critical comments about their team despite their losing record.

 In basketball, his most famous call is his simple "Yes!" for a basket, rendered in many variations of volume and length depending on the situation.

 On April 17, 2002, shortly after calling a game between the Indiana Pacers and Philadelphia 76ers on TNT, both Albert and color commentator Mike Fratello were injured in a limo accident in Trenton, New Jersey.
 Albert sustained facial lacerations, a concussion, and a sprained ankle.
 The 2002 NBA Playoffs was set to begin two days later, with Albert scheduled to call multiple games that week.
 Bob Costas filled in for those games, and Albert returned to call Game 1 of the Western Conference Semifinals between the Dallas Mavericks and Sacramento Kings.

 On May 15, 2021, it was reported that Albert had planned on retiring following the 2021 NBA playoffs.
 The news became official two days later.
 His last game called was Game 6 of the 2021 NBA Eastern Conference Finals, between the Milwaukee Bucks and Atlanta Hawks.

 New Jersey Nets (YES)

 In 2005, Albert officially became the lead play-by-play man for the New Jersey Nets franchise started calling their games on the YES Network, often teaming with Brooklyn native and NBA veteran Mark Jackson.
 With that, the Nets had employed all three Albert brothers during the franchise's history; Al started his broadcast career with the Nets during their ABA days, while Steve called Nets games during the late 1970s and 1980s.
 Beginning with the 2008–09 season, he was also paired with his TNT broadcast colleague Mike Fratello on the YES Network.
-However, with the Nets' struggles in the 2009–10 season, Nets management relegated him Albert to secondary play-by-play and was replaced by Ian Eagle.
+However, with the Nets' struggles in the 2009–10 season, Nets management relegated Albert to secondary play-by-play and was replaced by Ian Eagle.
 In 2011, Albert left the YES Network to join CBS Sports for NFL and NCAA tournament coverage.